a-nerd-from-the-woods/misc-notes/automation/automation-ansible.md

 # The `ansible.cfg` File

 This file is used to edit the settings of Ansible itself.
-The only setting that we are concerned with at this time is:
+The only setting we want to un-comment at this time is: `host_key_checking = False`
-`PUT SETTING HERE`